mbigras/pytest-ansible/README.md

 Inspired by [terratest](https://github.com/gruntwork-io/terratest).
 You create infrastructure, test the infrastructure, and tear it down.
 Terratest uses golang and terraform.
 This repository illustrates the same idea with python, vagrant, and ansible.
+Also there is a docker test.

 This is what happens when you type `make test`:

 - A vagrant machine is launched
 - Tests are performed by running commands.
 - The vagrant machine is torn down
+- A docker image is built
+- A docker container is created and started
+- Tests are performed by running commands and issuing requests
+- The docker container is removed

 ## Quickstart